-On a trip in 2019 to Washington DC, I visited a few of the Smithsonian museums on the Mall.
+It is the end of summer, the Covid pandemic is hopefully fading, and the Smithsonian Museums in Washington DC have reopened.
+On a trip in 2019, I visited a few of the museums on the National Mall.
 In these museums are exhibited national treasures seen by visitors from all over the world.
 Here are some items I saw there that had connections to our neighborhood.

 First stop was the National Museum of American History.
 The place is huge and densely packed with artifacts and information.
 You can find many items with references to our neighborhood just in the east wing of the first floor.

-From 1991 until 2011 our beloved Park was officially called Franklin Town Park, after the development corporation that planned to build within four years the "city within a city," Franklin Town.
+As a prefatory review of the Park's connection to Matthias W. Baldwin: from 1991 until 2011 our beloved Park was officially called Franklin Town Park, after the development corporation that planned to build, within ten years, the "city within a city," to be called Franklin Town.
 The fact that they leveled the neighborhood and then ran out of money for construction did not sit well with many in the neighborhood.
 In response to petitions, the name of the Park was changed by City Council to Matthias Baldwin Park in 2011.
-A State of Pennsylvania Historical Marker was placed marking the site of the Baldwin Locomotive Works.
-It is appropriate to first look at the machine that got Baldwin started in the steam engine business.
+A State of Pennsylvania Historical Marker had been placed at the northwest corner of the Park in 2009, marking the site of the Baldwin Locomotive Works.
+First stop on the Smithsonian tour is the actual machine that got Baldwin started in the steam engine business.

-This is the actual stationary steam locomotive that former jeweler Matthias Baldwin built in his shop at 14 Minor Street in 1829.
+This is the actual stationary steam engine that former jeweler Matthias Baldwin built in his shop at 14 Minor Street in 1829.
 It was used at the Baldwin Locomotive Works (BLW) until 1873.

 From 1790 to 1880 the United States Patent Office required applicants to submit a scale model of the machine in question.
 This is the actual model from 1842.

 British locomotives were run on firmer rails with large-radius curves, unlike the tracks available in the United States.
-Baldwin's flexible beam became the standard on American locomotives.
+Baldwin's flexible beam frame was adapted to uneven tracks and tight curves and became the standard on American locomotives.

 John Bull in main corridor.
 This is the actual train from 1831.
 The guide wheels were the other innovation that enabled smoother riding on American tracks.